Who is eligible? Most Medicaid beneficiaries are eligible for membership in an Ohio Medicaid managed care plan.

 Description: Helps people who are eligible for Medicare and have limited income or assets get assistance with paying their Medicare premiums, deductibles, and coinsurance.

 Who is Eligible?

 Individuals 16-64 years old who are disabled as per the Social Security Administration or as determined by Ohio Medicaid or eligible under the MBIWD medically improved category.

 Medicaid Buy-In for Workers with Disabilities (MBIWD) is an Ohio Medicaid program that provides health care coverage to working Ohioans with disabilities.

 Who is Eligible?
-Youth between the ages of 18 and younger than 26 who aged out of foster care on their 18th birthday and received Title IV-E payments.
+Youth between the ages of 18 and younger than 26 who aged out of foster care on or after their 18th birthday.

-Description: Provides health care coverage for youth, who aged out of foster care on their 18th birthday, until age 26.
+Description: Provides health care coverage for youth, who aged out of foster care on or after their 18th birthday, until age 26.